-Sweetviz is an open source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with a single line of code.
+Sweetviz is an open-source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with just two lines of code.
 Output is a fully self-contained HTML application.

 The system is built around quickly visualizing target values and comparing datasets.
 Its goal is to help quick analysis of target characteristics, training vs testing data, and other such data characterization tasks.

-Note: Sweetviz is in the BETA TESTING PHASE.
-Core functionality is complete, please let me know if you run into any data, compatibility or install issues!
-Thank you for reporting any BUGS in the issue tracking system here, and I welcome your feedback and questions on usage/features in our Discourse server (you should be able to log in with your Github account!).
+Sweetviz development is still ongoing!
+Please let me know if you run into any data, compatibility or install issues!
+Thank you for reporting any BUGS in the issue tracking system here, and I welcome your feedback and questions on usage/features in the brand-new GitHub "Discussions" tab right here!.